Your basket is currently empty!

 Specialist pottery tools can be expensive and when you need a tool for every task in pottery making, price can quickly add up.
-Cake decorating tools can easily be utilised to decorate clay pieces and they are often cheaper in comparison.
-They can be great fun to experiment with and produce unique decoration on your clay creations!
-Amazon, Craft shops and local kitchenware providers are useful places to source new tools.
+So Cake decorating tools can be a good investment when many of them can so easily be utilised to decorate clay pieces and they are often cheaper in comparison.
+They can also be great fun to experiment with and produce a unique decoration on your clay creations!
+Amazon, Craft shops and local kitchenware providers are useful places to source these new tools.

 Piping clay is one of my favourite decorating technique, there is a variety of nozzles available but I recommend to buy a full set as it is helpful to experiment with as many as you can (and you will need the piping bags).
 One thing to consider is the added texture should be carefully positioned onto functional pieces for hygiene reasons.
 However on decorative work feel free to experiment.
 It can take a lot of practice to produce piping that your’e happy with.
 Learning to apply the correct amount of pressure takes time as clay slip is a different consistency to buttercream or frosting.

 The clay slip that I use is first dried, then soaked and sieved.
 I allow this to dry to a consistency that I’m happy with to begin piping.
 Drying work with clay piping on it is the most crucial step because the slip has a high water content compared to the wall of the vessel you have applied it to, it will need to be dried slowly so the water content can even out so covering with plastic is a good idea.